aungpyaeap/gower-distance-matlab/readme.md

 # Gower Distance MATLAB
 The Gower distance is a measure of similarity and distance between two data points that can handle mixed data types [1].
-This repository contains a MATLAB implementation of the Gower distance calculation for mixed datasets.
+This repository contains a MATLAB implementation of the Gower distance calculation for datasets.

 **Usage:** Paste `GowerDistance()` function in MATLAB.
 Example usage is as follows.
 ```m